OS-RSPS/blog/_posts/08-19-23-knowledge-base-voting/08-19-23-knowledge-base-voting.md

     </div>
 </div>

 By voting for Neox through the different available toplists, you'll be actively contributing to the growth of the community and for that... we're beyond grateful.
 Pushing our name up through the toplist provides exposure for the server, which in turn creates the chance of new members joining!
-Currently, the voting process is housed within our website on the <a href="https://neox.ps/vote">Voting</a> page.
-To access this page, a member must have created an account through the website and be logged in.
+Currently, the voting process is housed within our website on the <a href="https://neox.ps/vote">Voting</a> page or within the ingame menu.
+To access the webpage, a member must have created an account through the website and be logged in.
 This is because voting is tied to the account the submissions are made through, which also means that whichever account is logged in at the time during the voting is the one that will be able to claim the rewards ingame!

 <div class="spacer-small"></div>
 >We strongly recommend players double check that they're logged into the correct account before voting.